Single-valued integration and double copy: The de Rham projection for separated motives

 where $z$ is a local coordinate for $D_i$ and $\alpha$, $\beta$ do not have singularities along $D_i$ .

 \begin{proposition} We have a commutative diagram

-where the top vertical arrows are induced by the comparison between analytic de Rham and Betti cohomology, and the bottom vertical arrows are induced by the Verdier duality isomorphism as in Theorem \ref{thm: PDNCD}. \end{proposition}
+where the top vertical arrows are induced by the comparison between (smooth) de Rham and Betti cohomology, and the bottom vertical arrows are induced by the Verdier duality isomorphism as in Theorem \ref{thm: PDNCD}, where we recall that the dimension of $X$ is $n$. \end{proposition}

 \begin{proof} Since the only subtle point is the sign $(-1)^{n-1}$ we give a proof in the case where $D$ has a single irreducible component and drop the index $i$, leaving the general case as an exercise for the reader.
-The map $\partial^\dR$ in the diagram is defined so that the upper square commutes; its transpose $(\partial^\dR)^\vee:H^{n-1}_{\mathrm{dR,an}}(D) \rightarrow H^n_{\mathrm{dR,an}}(X,D)$ is computed as follows.
+The map $\partial^\dR$ in the diagram is defined so that the upper square commutes; its transpose $(\partial^\dR)^\vee:H^{n-1}_{\mathrm{dR},\mathcal{C}^\infty}(D) \rightarrow H^n_{\mathrm{dR},\mathcal{C}^\infty}(X,D)$ is computed as follows.
 For a closed smooth $(n-1)$-form $\omega$ on $D$ one has $(\partial^\dR)^\vee[\omega]=[d\widetilde{\omega}]$ where $\widetilde{\omega}$ is any smooth $(n-1)$-form on $X$ whose restriction to $D$ is $\omega$.
 This is because Stokes' theorem then gives

 for every relative $n$-chain $\gamma$ on $(X,D)$.
 One then needs to prove that the lower square commutes.
 We use Proposition \ref{prop:PD simpler log forms conjugate} and Remark \ref{rem:without conjugation} and let $\nu$ be a closed section of $\A^n_X(\log D)$, and $\omega$ be a closed section of $\A^{n-1}_D$.
 For $\widetilde{\omega}$ chosen as above, we need to prove the equality: